 - Baby movement.

-If you are hearing more than one heartbeat, you could either be hearing the same heartbeat in two different locations, or you are pregnant with twins.
-If you’re in the later stages of pregnancy and the two heartbeats are within 10 beats per minute of each other, it’s probably just one fetus.Why can’t I hear anything?
+IIf you hear more than one heartbeat, you may be hearing the same heartbeat in two different locations, or you may be pregnant with twins.
+Only a trained medical professional can confirm this for you.
+If you’re in the later stages of pregnancy and the two heartbeats are within 10 beats per minute of each other, it’s likely just one fetus.Why can’t I hear anything?
 Does it mean my baby is having complications?